 In the following years, tools like Zeplin or Invision made collaborating with developers easier, and a lot of tooling appeared around interaction and prototyping.
 At the same time some companies commenced to centralise design using design systems, the concept of atomic design emerged, naming conventions started to get more attention and things like the design tokens helped designer and developers to talk the same language.
-It was during this process of learning and iterating that I saw benefits of having a better understanding of coding.
+It was during this process of learning and iterating that I saw the benefits of having a better understanding of coding.

-It's in the small details where we spend the most time.
+It’s in the small details where we spend the most time.
 Updating colours by masking and nesting components are just an example of how hacking solves some of the limitations that we find.
-But interfaces are complex; one small change like a line height could affect the whole thing, and at some point, everything needs to be manually reviewed and tweaked to get things in place.
+But interfaces are complex; one small change like a line-height could affect the whole thing, and at some point, everything needs to be manually reviewed and tweaked to get things in place.

 Jon Gold articulated a solution for some of the problems previously described in this post from 2017: Painting with Code.

 If some tools allowed us to export code, the main idea was reverting this to convert React components into code.
 And this year is when some tools like Framer, UXPin and Figma are pointing in a similar direction.